-After a family member dies it's common for adults to feel they have to engage in holiday ritual and tradition for the sake of the children.
-In many ways, keeping up with family tradition provides children with comfort and reassurance that things will be similar or the same despite the death of a family member.
-And, unlike most adults, children are pretty susceptible to holiday excitement, joy, and wonder despite their grief.
+After a family member dies, it's common for adults to feel they have to engage in holiday ritual and tradition for the sake of the children.
+In many ways, keeping up with family tradition provides children with comfort and reassurance that things will be okay despite the death of a family member.
+And, unlike many adults, children are pretty susceptible to holiday excitement, joy, and wonder despite their grief.

 It can be difficult for grieving adults to keep a smile on their face when traditions, activities, and events are fraught with sad reminders.
-I remember the Christmas after my mother's death was filled with ‘should we's’, ‘how can we's’ and ‘do we have to's’.
-I am normally a big holiday person; the movies, music, parties, tradition, and general merriment…it’s my thing.
-But months after my mother died, feeling excitement about Bing Crosby and pine trees seemed darn near impossible.
+I remember the Christmas after my mother's death being filled with should we's, how can we's, and do we have to's.
+I am normally a big holiday person; the movies, music, parties, tradition, and general merriment...
+It's my thing.
+However, after my mother died, feeling excitement about Bing Crosby and pine trees seemed darn near impossible.

-This year I'm having a Christmas season reminiscent of the year my mother died; it may even be worse.
+This year, I'm having a Christmas season reminiscent of the year my mother died.
+In fact, it may even be worse.
 Grown-up life stressors have made the holidays seem more like an inconvenience than a pleasure.
-If I had a nickel for every time 'Friggen' Christmas' has been uttered over the past few weeks I'd probably have 50 cents.
-If it weren't for the kids I'm sure my husband and I would have taken the holidays off altogether, but having children means never taking anything off ever again.
+If I had a nickel for every time 'Friggen' Christmas' has been uttered over the past few weeks, I'd probably have 50 cents.
+If it weren't for the kids, I'm sure my husband and I would have taken the holidays off altogether, but having children means never taking anything off ever again.

-mistake decision to suggest we make my mother's Christmas cookies over the weekend.
-My heart was saying yes, but my head was saying ARE YOU CRAZY?!?!
-THAT'S LIKE A FOUR PART PROCESS!!
-Buying supplies, making the dough, baking, and decorating them – no thank you.
+mistake decision to suggest we make my mother's holiday cookies over the weekend.
+My heart was saying yes, but my head was saying ARE YOU CRAZY!?
+THAT'S LIKE A FOUR-PART PROCESS: buying supplies, making the dough, baking, and decorating them?
+No, thank you.
 Lifetime movie marathon?
-Yes please.
+Yes, please.

-When I woke up Sunday morning I thought maybe the girls would just forget, but my little Ginny, she remembers everything she's ever promised (future suitors beware), and first thing out of her mouth that morning was WHEN?
-IS IT NOW??
-NOW??
-NOW??
-Baking my mother's cookies was the last thing I wanted to do but unless I wanted to disappoint my children AT CHRISTMAS, I had no choice but to get it together.
+When I woke up Sunday morning, I thought maybe the girls would just forget... but my little Ginny, she remembers everything she's ever promised (future suitors beware).
+So, the first thing out of her mouth that morning was WHEN?
+IS IT NOW?
+NOW?
+NOW?
+Baking my mother's cookies was the last thing I wanted to do, but unless I wanted to disappoint my children AT CHRISTMAS, I had no choice but to get it together.

 How did I manage?
-Welp I'll tell you via 5 suggestions for getting through holiday traditions for the children's sake.
+Welp, I'll tell you via five suggestions for getting through holiday traditions for the children's sake:

-Think about it, you’ve already decided to suck it up and engage in this day/activity/event for the greater good, so make it worth everyone's while by actively choosing a positive attitude.
-Accept you may experience some tough feelings and emotions, but also be open to moments of happiness.
+Think about it: You've already decided to suck it up and engage in this day/activity/event for the greater good, so make it worth everyone's while by actively choosing a positive attitude.
+Accept that you may experience some tough feelings and emotions, but also be open to moments of happiness.
 If you find yourself slipping into negativity, stop and take a break, excuse yourself, have a good

-In order to get through your day with a smile, I suggest brushing off more low level stressors.
+In order to get through your day, I suggest brushing off more low-level stressors.
 Relax, go with the flow, and don't allow yourself to get mired in negativity if things don't go exactly as planned.
-Your stress will become your child's stress and this will spoil the fun for everyone.
+Your stress will become your child's stress, and this will spoil the fun for everyone.

 Are you the type of person who micromanages and fixates during times of high stress and anxiety?
 Then you'll have to be all the more deliberate about letting things go.
 Strategize about the types of things that help you to relax and do them ahead of time or build them into the day/activity.

-But knowing the activity was going to be a messy and time consuming ordeal, I strategized by making a latte, turning on some music, and reassuring myself there will be plenty of time to clean my children and my kitchen afterwards.
+But knowing the activity was going to be a messy and time-consuming ordeal, I strategized by making a latte, turning on some music, and reassuring myself there will be plenty of time to clean my children and my kitchen afterward.

 A surefire way to make yourself smile is to watch your kids having fun.
 While it may be hard to feel the wonder and excitement of the holidays yourself, there is no better reminder than seeing it through your children's eyes.

-Seriously, I mean if these aren't the most ugly and imperfect Christmas cookies to have ever happened, I don't know what are.
+Seriously, I mean if these aren't the most imperfect Christmas cookies to have ever happened, I don't know what are.